stared/jekyll-blog-pre-2022/_drafts/sci-to-data-sci.markdown

 If you like to hear about one of these topics, mail me! :)

-I would like to thank Michał Kotowski and Marta Czarnocka-Cieciura for comments on the draft.
-This blog post started as an email o Artem Kaznatcheev entitled "what I do" I wrote when flying from Dublin to NYC.
+I would like to thank [Michał Kotowski](http://www.math.toronto.edu/~michal/), [Marta Czarnocka-Cieciura](http://martaczc.deviantart.com/) and [Jacek Migdał](http://jacek.migdal.pl/) for comments on the draft.
+This blog post started as an email to [Artem Kaznatcheev](https://plus.google.com/101780559173703781847) entitled *"what I do"* I wrote when flying from Dublin to NYC.

 [^1]: Sometimes I say that *freelancing is a way to monetize one's narcissism*: advertising oneself is a part of this job.
 [^2]: To be absolutely fair, I did apply to a single postdoc.
 But even then I collected notes in a file entitled [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome).
-[^3]: I still volunteer for Polish Children's Fund.
-I already created from scratch and conducted a one-week intensive introduction to data analysis in Python for social scientists (it would be hard to have such freedom as a young lecturer).
+[^3]: I still volunteer for the [Polish Children's Fund](https://en.wikipedia.org/wiki/Polish_Children%27s_Fund) - not less compared to when I was in academia.
+I already created from scratch and conducted a one-week intensive introduction to data analysis in Python for social scientists ([github.com/DELabUW/szkola-letnia-2015](https://github.com/DELabUW/szkola-letnia-2015), in Polish).
+It would be hard to have such freedom as a young lecturer.